jmbtutor/gb-node-release/README.md

 versionInFiles:
   - containingCurrentVersion.txt    # Replace version numbers in these files
 npmPublish: false                   # Publish after release.
 Defaults to false
+skipCi: false                       # Skip CI tests for the release commit.
+Defaults to false
 ```